MekhzZ/Animal_Hand_Sign_Model_Training/README.md

-## Requirements
+## Requirements & Workflow

+If you want to explore the working principles or my workflow to train the model.
+For that, ensure you have the following installed:

+- Python 3.x
+- OpenCV
+- Mediapipe
+- Scikit-learn
+- Joblib
+- NumPy

+### Virtualenv + Required Packages

 It is recommended to use a virtual environment to manage dependencies.
-Follow these steps:

 1. **Create a virtual environment**:
    ```bash